garrandall/popular-music-data/tracks/wadsyaname-nelly.md

 I like to see ya independent wit ya job
 I like ya got ya own house and ya own car
 But ya say you gotta lame ass nigga in your life
-And he cant get the mental and physical part right
-You playin wit ya toys but ya toys dont bite
+And he can't get the mental and physical part right You playin wit ya toys but ya toys don't bite
-See they dont talk shit and they dont hit it how you like See I just want the first right of refusal, when you catch mood Just call and I come through and sock it to you, promise you booboo He said he got the magic stick, well ma my shit is like voodoo
+See they don't talk shit and they don't hit it how you like See I just want the first right of refusal, when you catch mood Just call and I come through and sock it to you, promise you booboo He said he got the magic stick, well ma my shit is like voodoo